 What happens to the older students – do they graduate from Buskaid?

-Buskaid is just fifteen years old and, incredibly, fifteen years is not a long time in the life of a serious string player, so this is a difficult question to answer as it is “work in progress”!
+Buskaid is now nineteen years old and even nineteen years is not a long time in the life of a serious string player, so this is a difficult question to answer as it is “work in progress”!
 It is hoped that eventually a number of Buskaid graduates will form their own professional orchestra.
 But this process will take time, as learning a stringed instrument is such a long-term commitment.
 There are already many talented youngsters in Buskaid who want to make music their chosen career and Buskaid is firmly committed to helping them fulfil their dream!
-When the Buskaid professional orchestra eventually becomes a reality, it will be the first of its kind, a unique and extraordinary artistic gathering of remarkable talent and achievement.
+Effectively Buskaid's commitment to forming its own professional orchestra is now a reality, since the majority of Buskaid Ensemble members are now paid for 'gigs' and concerts.

 Why support Buskaid, a classical music project, when there are so many other more pressing needs in South Africa such as the alleviation of poverty and the HIV/AIDS pandemic?